 Contributed by on Jan 24, 2019

-Four hundred and seventy readers love this post.
+Four hundred and seventy-eight readers love this post.

 January is nearly behind us and the Super Bowl is just around the corner.
 If you're sticking to your New Year's resolutions, here's a game day snack that won't set you back!